mikecapsio/texturefast-docs/docs/getting-started-guide.md

 TextureFast is a privacy-first AI texturing workflow for existing 3D models.
-Start with a clean UV unwrap, describe the material, and generate a Base Color texture plus the full available PBR texture set — Albedo, Normal, Height, Roughness, and Ambient Occlusion — for your DCC or engine.
+Start with a clean UV unwrap, describe the material, and generate a Base Color texture plus a full PBR texture set — Albedo, Normal, Height, Roughness, Metallic, and Ambient Occlusion — for your DCC or engine.

 The basic workflow is: